solveforj/pandemic-central/USAGE.md

 --|---|---|---|---|--
 1  |  2 |  3 |  4 |  5 | 6

-will be saved as 3.5.
+will be noticed as 3.5.

 Meanwhile, a row with entries